 Southern Technical College is authorized by the Department of Homeland Security to enroll foreign students.
-In addition to the admissions requirements listed previously, international applicants must 1) provide a properly completed and signed Affidavit of Support, 2) satisfy all current requirements for issuance of a Form I-20, Certificate of Eligibility for Nonimmigrant Student Status, and 3) demonstrate English language proficiency.
-College transcripts from foreign institutions must be translated and evaluated by an agency recognized by the American Association of Collegiate registrars and Admissions Officers (AACRAO), National Association of Credential Evaluation Services, Inc. (NACES), or the Association of International Credential Evaluators (AICE).
-High school transcripts or diplomas from foreign institutions must be equivalent to a standard US high school diploma.
+In addition to the admissions requirements listed previously, international applicants must:

+- 1) provide a properly completed and signed Affidavit of Support, - 2) satisfy all current requirements for issuance of a Form I-20, Certificate of Eligibility for Nonimmigrant Student Status, and - 3) demonstrate English language proficiency.
 Please refer to the section in the catalog entitled Admissions Criteria for additional information.